samthiele/curlew/README.md

 To install directly from github try: `pip install git+https://github.com/samthiele/curlew.git`.

 This should run on most systems: `numpy`, `pytorch` and `tqdm` are the only required dependencies.
-Matplotlib is handy too, but not required.
+Other recommended (but optional) dependencies include matplotlib (for 2D plotting), plyfile (for IO with 3D PLY files), ipywidgets and pythreejs (for basic 3D visualisation in notebooks).

 ### Tutorials